-Feeding your turtle outside of its home is a bit more work at feeding time, but it will make keeping the tank clean a lot easier in the long run.Continue to 5 of 7 below.
+Feeding your turtle outside of its home is a bit more work at feeding time, but it will make keeping the tank clean a lot easier in the long run.

 Common Health Problems

-Turtles with eyes that are closed or puffy may indicate a respiratory infection or similar problem.
-Wheezing and drooling also are signs of... respiratory ailments.
+Sliders should be able to dive into their water.
+A turtle that is always floating can be a sign of a problem, such as pneumonia.
+Turtles with eyes that are closed or puffy may indicate a respiratory infection or a similar issue.
+Wheezing and drooling also are signs of respiratory ailments.

-Choosing Your Yellow Bellied Slider
+Choosing Your Yellow-Bellied Slider